teamblockbeats/blockbeats/dev-guide.md

 * A deployed contract should appear in the list below, expand this contract item
 * You SHOULD be able to interact with your deployed contract using this interactive interface.
   * To interact, you probably will need some ETH (see **configure your metamask** ^)

-## Django (Irrelevant for time being)
-### First time set up
-The django is run through a python `virtual environment`.

-* Firstly install `virtualenv`: (`pip install virtualenv`)
-* Create your virtualenv called "venv" from the base directory: `virtualenv venv`

-### Running the server
-To run server first enter the virtualenv:
-* on mac/unix: `source venv/bin/activate`

-If you have just pulled a new version of the project, there might be new python dependencies to install: `pip install -r requirements.txt`

-After you've built the node static, the local server can be ran:
-* `cd server`
-* `python manage.py runserver`

 # AWS Serverless Deployment
 Whilst the site doesn't have a need for a database (or django entirely), we can deploy to AWS - [available here](http://blockbeats.s3-website-ap-southeast-2.amazonaws.com/).